 In the town centre, there are many places to enjoy alcoholic refreshments, but, also highly recommended, is the Horse and Jockey, which is Wrexham’s oldest surviving pub.

-The aforementioned Turf, at the other end of the ground, is a Marstons Pub which serves food, but again, is avoidable due to the potentially raucous atmosphere from both home and away supporters.
+The aforementioned Turf, at the Kop End of the ground, is a Marstons Pub which serves food, but again, is avoidable due to the potentially raucous atmosphere from both home and away supporters.

 Traditional fast-food outlets can be found in the town centre, while a Sainsbury’s is situated a five-minute walk from the stadium.

 Also in the town centre, is a Wetherspoons with a familiar menu for people of all ages, but again be cautious of the matchday atmosphere it may generate.